BlockchainCommons/SmartCustody/Docs/Scenario-Multisig.md

 #### Optional Questions

-Any additional step that you could add to your procedure will primarily hinge on two questions:
+Any additional step that you could add to your procedure will primarily hinge on three questions:

+1. Do I have the parts necessary for this procedure?
-1. Can I undertake this option without becoming less likely to initiate or manage the procedure?
+2. Can I undertake this option without becoming less likely to initiate or manage the procedure?
-2. Do I have the parts necessary for this procedure?
+3. Do I feel that the adversaries offset by this option are greater than the adversaries created by this option?

-If the answer to both of those questions is **Yes**, then consider adding the optional step.
+If the answer to all of those questions is **Yes**, then consider adding the optional step.
 However, the following questions may offer more nuance to the individual options.

 * Do I already have a lawyer that I trust?
    * If so, add **Hire a Lawyer**.